brep/Vertigo2D/README.md

 NOTE:
   - The demo only runs on PC (for now... there are future plans to make the engine cross-platform)

-  - You'll need to have Microsoft Visual C++ 11 runtime:
+  - You'll need to have Microsoft Visual C++ 11 runtime installed:
     - http://www.microsoft.com/en-us/download/details.aspx?id=30679

   - You'll also need DirectX 9 components installed: